peytoncordero/DRI25/command-line.md

 /home/user
 ```

 The command `pwd`, which stands for 'print working directory,' allows you to know the current working directory where you are located.
 "Print" as a word can be somewhat misleading.
-The command `pwd` won't print anything except on your screen.
-This command is easier to grasp when we interpret 'print' as 'display.'
+This command is easier to grasp when we interpret 'print' as 'display' because the information is printed on our screen,  specifically, on the Terminal.

 Note that we are using the word 'directory' interchangeably with 'folder.'
 They both refer to the same thing, even though the folder is the container and the directory is how it relates to the hierarchy.
 As we mentioned, the information in the computer is organized hierarchically in the filesystem.